 Important things to ensure:

 The team member going through this transition and assigned to their Career Mobility issue have a set of tasks to complete.
-An important one is to create a retrospective thread within their Career Mobility issue, so that they and their respective previous and current managers can discuss any questions, comments, proposals and more about their issue within said issue.
+An important one is to create a retrospective thread within their Career Mobility issue, so that they and their respective previous and current managers can discuss any questions, comments, and proposals.
 Retrospectives are used in many ways at GitLab, such as which are used after GitLab product releases and describing the Product retrospective workflow.
 For the Career Mobility issue, simply comment in the issue, starting a thread titled Retro thread or Retrospective.
 Please feel free to ping your assigned People Connect Team member in your issue if you have any questions.

 Note These steps are in addition to all other steps required for promotions and transfers in partnership with the People team.